5 Deadly Venoms of Brooklyn: Tony Touch, PF Cuttin, Mister Cee, DJ Premier, Evil Dee (1997)

 DJ Premier (The Scorpion)

-Primo focused his set on history and foundation.
-Rather than playing current hits, he instead delivered a masterclass of old school classic, rare cuts, and live performances, honoring the roots of the culture.
+Primo based his set on hip-hop’s history and roots.
+Rather than spinning new tracks, he created a mix of old school classics, rare finds, and live performances to pay tribute to the culture’s beginnings.

 DJ Evil Dee (The Centipede)

-Evil Dee’s set is the tape’s rawest and most atmospheric stretch, defined less by flash and more by feel.
-His song selection leans heavily into the Brooklyn underground, with contributions from M.O.P., Jeru, and Shadez of Brooklyn.
+Evil Dee’s set might be the rawest on the tape.
+He goes deep into the Brooklyn underground, playing tracks from M.O.P., Jeru, and Shadez of Brooklyn.